 Objective: To look for and collect wintering plants in a tiny bouquet and consider how they provide a source of food for animals.

 WARNING: Before collecting winter weeds, check your school grounds for poisonous plants, such as poison ivy, which has white berries in winter.
+In small groups with a leader, visit places where weeds are growing so children can collect seed heads, berries, small twigs, etc. for their bouquets.
 If there are not many weeds on the school grounds, bring in a supply from elsewhere to supplement those that the children collect themselves.

 Using a small (walnut-sized) piece of soda-cornstarch play dough* as a base, add winter weeds, berries, and woody twigs with seeds and buds to make a tiny bouquet (about three inches high).
 Initial the bases with a toothpick.
 These can be baked, briefly, to harden the bases.
 See below for directions.